-If you belong to a group that is transferring to Super Savings for Ex-IAG & NRMA, all members of your group may be insured on "take over" terms.
-If you are a former member of the IAG & NRMA Superannuation Plan and became a member of the plan when it commenced on 14 November 2020, you may have different insurance arrangements than those outlined in this Insurance Guide.
+If you belong to a group who transferred from the prior plan on 14 November 2020 you may have different insurance arrangements than those outlined in this Corporate Insurance Guide.
 You will have been notified in writing of any differences that apply to your insurance (if any).